jam1401/Atlas/README.md

 ## Atlas - A cross platform mobile environment for Applications

-Atlas is a complete mobile application environment which offers the following features.
+Atlas is a complete mobile application environment which integrates a number of key technologies to create rich mobile applications using HTML5 and Javascript.
+I draws heavily on the excellent work of the [doorisMobile-phonegap](https://github.com/robertkowalski/doorisMobile-phonegap) and [backbone-jquerymobile](https://github.com/ccoenraets/backbone-jquerymobile) repos.
+In bringing the insights from those repositories Atlas provides a complete TDD oriented mobile application environment that includes

 + TDD - Based on Jasmine
 + Backbone